rozbrajaczpoziomow/yare.io-autochallange/README.md

 - Run the script
 - You can either pass arguments to the script as input, or just type it in
 - Glhf!

+If you have questions about usage, add me on discord, https://discords.com/bio/p/rozbr